Nandini Jammi: Sleeping Giants (2016–2020)

-Soon after the 2016 United States presidential election, Jammi visited the far-right Breitbart News website and saw an Old Navy ad with a photograph of an interracial couple.
+Soon after the 2016 United States presidential election, Jammi visited the Breitbart News website and saw an Old Navy ad with a photograph of an interracial couple.
 She wrote a Medium post advocating for marketers to stop running ads with Breitbart.
 She and Matt Rivitz, a copywriter who had just pushed for mortgage company SoFi to stop running ads on Breitbart, joined together to create the initially anonymous Sleeping Giants campaign in November 2016.
 In July 2018, The Daily Caller reported that Rivitz was behind the Sleeping Giants account.
 A New York Times profile published two days later revealed both Jammi and Rivitz.

 Through Sleeping Giants, the two succeeded in getting hundreds of large brands to stop running ads on Breitbart.
 Breitbart's former executive chair, Steve Bannon, was captured on video in 2017 saying that the campaign caused Breitbart's advertising revenues to drop approximately 90%.
 Sleeping Giants also engaged in campaigns to pressure advertiser boycotts of other websites and individuals, including Tucker Carlson and Bill O'Reilly.
 Jammi and Rivitz both continued to work at their day jobs while also spending between three and eight hours a day on Sleeping Giants.

 In July 2020, Jammi left Sleeping Giants, saying that Rivitz had tried to downplay her role in the organization.
 She published a blog post after leaving the organization, titled "I'm leaving Sleeping Giants, but not because I want to", with the subtitle: "How my white male co-founder gaslighted me out of the movement we built together".
 Rivitz subsequently wrote a public apology.
 By that time, Jammi said she had also begun to develop doubts about Sleeping Giants' approach.
 She felt the group was having a negative effect on the news industry as a whole, as companies began to shy away from advertising on any news outlets at all over fears their ads might be run alongside objectionable content.
 She also felt she was "playing Whac-A-Mole" by pressuring individual brands to stop advertising on specific platforms.